mggger/seo-learning/content/en/weaviate-learning01.md

 client.is_live()
 ```

-**2. Inserting Data**
+### 2. Inserting Data into Weaviate

-Once the connection to the Weaviate vector database is live, we can start inserting data:
+With the connection established, inserting data into the Weaviate vector database is simple.
+Here, we demonstrate adding a data object.

 ```python
 uuid = client.data_object.create({
     'question': 'This vector DB is OSS & supports automatic property type inference on import',